 Funnily enough, there are only two episodes I love that were never shown on CITV.
-One was 'The True Face of a Monster' (too ideologically sensitive, I'm sure), and this was the other (too sexy?).
-I was blown away by the huge and fascinating character interaction during the firehouse overnighter.
-No other new (to me) episode had such an effect.
+One is 'The True Face of a Monster' (too ideologically sensitive, I'm sure), and this is the other (too sexy?).
+I was blown away by the huge and fascinating character interaction during the firehouse overnighter (the first half of which I have come to call the 'castles in the air' scene, in honour of another favourite awesome foursome of mine, the protagonists of Little Women); no other new (to me) episode had such an effect.

 I really like this episode because it's very funny.
 I particularly like the fact that no one realises Janine's date is the bug demon they are looking for when he admits in front of everyone that he wants 'billions' of children, and Egon's awkward attempts to bring Janine back from the brink of bughood by confessing his love to her.
 Interestingly enough I had not remembered that Egon and Janine were having a ship in RGB, and I thought EGB was building on something that had not been alluded to since the first movie.
 How wrong I was!
 (Rosey was able to set me straight on this, having remembered that aspect of RGB.)
 I'll always remember watching this episode in a hotel room in Cardiff (that's the capital city of Wales) one Sunday morning, where Rosey and I were staying for our cousin's wedding.
 I don't think this particular showing of the episode actually aired back where we lived thanks to regional TV variations, so being able to watch it was something of a bonus, even though we couldn't record it.